johnjeremih/barbershop-website/README.md

 # barbershop-website
-This websie was made as a example for a barbershop.
+This website was made as a example for a barbershop.

 ## **Screen 1**